 As I said above, the overall design of the motor trike certainly turns heads.
 There are many times when I have seen a trike on the road and took a second look.
 It could be because it is bigger, or because it just looks different than what we are used to seeing.
-Regardless of the reason, it turns out that other drivers and motorists on the road are also noticing motor trikes more often which helps with safety.
+Regardless of the reason, it turns out that other drivers and other motorists on the road are also noticing motor trikes more often which helps with safety.

-In my motorcycle accident practice, most of my motorcycle injury clients were injured because other drivers did not see the motorcycle because they either did not bother to look, or they looked too quickly and “missed” the motorcycle.
+In my motorcycle accident practice, most of my serious motorcycle accident injury clients were injured because other drivers did not see the motorcycle because they either did not bother to look, or they looked too quickly and “missed” the motorcycle.

 Research shows that car drivers are generally looking for other cars and trucks on the road when they look around and are not looking for motorcycles.